TheRhanderson/socialboost-asf/README.md

 ## Privacy and Transparency of the Plugin

-Our plugin utilizes a straightforward authentication process with our server, ensuring that no sensitive data, including account names, logins, passwords, or even IP addresses, is shared.
-The data collection is solely aimed at understanding how users interact with the plugin.
+SocialBoost informs the developer with insight into the commands utilized by users.
+By using this plugin, you consent to share the following data: computer name and executed command.
+Data collection is solely intended to understand how our project is utilized by real users.
+No additional data, such as account names or IP addresses, is stored.
 Feel free to recompile without this functionality if you don't want to share it.

 ## How to Install
 * Visit the [releases](https://github.com/TheRhanderson/socialboost-asf/releases) page, download the latest available version, extract it into the ``/plugins`` folder of your ASF, and restart the process.
 Have fun!